mathertel/gfxDraw/docs/segments.md

 Vectors of Segments can be transformed in place by algorithms provided by the library:

-**`gfxDraw::scaleSegments`** -- This function scales all points and radius values by the given factor.
-The factor is given in percentages.
-So using `100` will not scale the Segments.
+**`gfxDraw::scaleSegments`** -- This function scales all points and radius values by the given factor / base.
+The factor and a base (default = 100) is given as parameters.
+So using factor == base will not scale the Segments.

 **`gfxDraw::moveSegments`** -- This function adds a vector (dx, dy) to all absolute points in the segments.
 The offset factor is given in pixels.